Activities and sightseeing near Komarna in South Dalmatia

 The city can trace its origins back to the first Greek settlement in Cavtat (about 400 B.C.).
 When the Avar and Slavic tribes invaded in 614 the population moved from Cavtat to the present place where they could build a strong fortified city.
 The city was an important factor in the Mediterranean trade for centuries where it always retained some degree of independent through shifting rulers of the area.
 A bad earth quake on April 16 1667 destroyed much of the town and killed some 3000 people, half the population.
 After that it never fully recovered its former status.
 You do not have to be interested in history or architecture to enjoy Dubrovnik.
 Being a university town it is a "young city" with numerous concerts, theatre, opera, shops, markets and greater scores of seafood restaurants than you would expect to find in a 70.000 population small town carrying a thousand years of history with pride.

 Organize your visit so it does not coincide with the major cruise ships.
-On this page: Dubrovnik Harbour Cruise Ship Plan on this page you can see ships presently docked.
+On this page: Dubrovnik Harbour Cruise Ship Plan

 During the Balkan wars from 1991 to 1992 Dubrovnik was bombed from